Talent agency cuts ties with punk duo over 'death to the IDF' chants at Glastonbury

-Bob Vylan: Will they be banned from US?
-Talent agency UTA cuts ties with punk duo over 'death to the IDF' chants at Glastonbury
+Bob Vylan: US visas revoked as talent agency UTA cuts ties over 'death to the IDF' chants at Glastonbury

-According to Deadline, the agency confirmed over the weekend that it has formally parted ways with Bobby Vylan and Bobbie Vylan.

 Glastonbury co-organiser Emily Eavis released a statement condemning the act: “We are appalled by the statements made from the West Holts stage by Bob Vylan yesterday.
 Their chants very much crossed a line and we are urgently reminding everyone involved in the production of the festival that there is no place at Glastonbury for antisemitism, hate speech or incitement to violence.”